Shlepping with Zombies

 And she liked thinning-haired, doctor-type guys of somewhat shorter stature.
 And she jogged with me–okay, a small group of us–along the country roads around the facility.
 And–okay, perhaps more than a little smitten.

-Our expanded tête-à-tête included Dr Jasper Boswell, his oh-so-terribly British inflection one-hundred-eighty degrees opposite my nasal Brooklyn buzz, a consistent reminder of my Borough Hall roots.
+Our expanded tête-à-tête included Dr Jasper Boswell, his oh-so-terribly British inflection was one-hundred-eighty degrees opposite my nasal Brooklyn buzz, a consistent reminder of my Borough Hall roots.
 Not so consistent was Jas’s accent.
 When stressed, his Jamaican boyhood tiptoed back from the slums of Kingston to sneak a peek or two over the linguistic fence.

 The ragamuffin was sneaking lots of peeks at our little gathering.
 “Pinky’s an arse kisser, I tell you, mahn.
 Sivern’s boy wonder.
 We gotta go higher.
 Just gotta.”